espruino/EspruinoDocs/puck/Puck.js IFTTT.md

 Puck.js and If This Then That
 ==============================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Puck.js IFTTT**.
-Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Puck.js+IFTTT.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: Tutorials,Puck.js,BLE,Bluetooth,Light,Magnet,Magnetometer,Door
 * USES: Puck.js